Getting sports surfaces ready for construction – not just athletes

 Throughout construction, vehicles will be applying stress to the subgrade, which, if not supported, could result in a large level of construction deformation and subgrade strain.
-To avoid any unwanted long-term issues caused by these, the first step is reinforcement and stabilisation of the aggregate layers.
+To avoid any unwanted long-term issues caused by these, the first step is reinforcement of the aggregate layers.

 Without sufficient protection by the founding stone layers, a subgrade that is left to be driven over by machinery is bound to get damaged, which could consequently have a long-term effect on the performance of the surface.